Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Document Result(s):
 1. If there is is any broken links or incorrect recipe returns, record:
-    + The page (Jinja template), and location on the page where the link can be found.
+    + The page (Jinja template), location on the page where the link can be found, and a brief description of the problem.
 1. If any content has bad UX, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the incorrect box shadow.

 ### Testing Browse Button for Lazy Favorites Recipes